jhudson8/smocks/README.md

 smocks
 =======================

-Stateful HTTP mocking service.
+Stateful HTTP mocking service built on top of [HAPI](http://hapijs.com/).
 Easily add routes and different scenarios for each route including the ability to maintain state with an admin interface to control everything.

 With smocks you can